davideareias1/InvoiceManager/DOCUMENTATION.md

-# E-Rechnung Rechnungsmanager - Technical Documentation
+# InvoiceManager - Technical Documentation

-This document provides technical details about the E-Rechnung Rechnungsmanager application, including its architecture, code organization, and customization options.
+This document provides technical details about the InvoiceManager application, including its architecture, code organization, and customization options.

 ## Architecture Overview

-E-Rechnung Rechnungsmanager is a client-side Next.js application with the following key components:
+InvoiceManager is a client-side Next.js application with the following key components:

 1. **UI Layer**: React components built with Tailwind CSS and Radix UI primitives
 2. **State Management**: React Context API for global state management